 Shop REI's selection of belay and rappel devices.

-So, you top out on the pitch you just led, you're setting up to belay your partner and you suddenly have one of those moments when you wish you'd stayed home: You've dropped your belay device.
+So, you top out on the pitch you just led, you're setting up to belay your partner and you suddenly drop your belay device.
 Now what?

 The Münter hitch comes in handy when you find yourself without a belay device or extra carabiners.
 It's created by looping the climbing rope around a large locking carabiner into what is known as a running knot.
 The rope feeds through this knot in either direction.
 If the climber falls, the belayer pulls on the rope's free end and the knot acts as a friction lock-off.
 The Münter hitch is a fast and efficient way of reeling in a lot of rope.